wendrom/sweet-text/README.md

 An engine that makes it easy to create CYOA (choose your own adventure) games that can be played in a web browser!

+Sorry if the info here seems incomplete.
+Not everything works yet.

 # Usage

 ## Branch